Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Design of a 915 MH z , 1 M e V, 1 MW cw electron linac

-Figure~\ref{fig:tempdist} shows the temperature profiles for the entire model and for the cavity only, obtained from the thermal analysis with the cavity operating at $B_p=47$~mT and with a thermal strap thermal conductance of 17.5~W/K at 4~K and 39.7~W/K at 10~K. The total heat load into stage 1 of the cryocoolers is 75~W. The total heat load into stage 2 of the four cryocoolers is 13.2~W, which is the sum of 0.7~W of radiant heat from the FPCs' inner conductors and pringle tip, 3.3~W of rf heat load from the Nb$_3$Sn, 1~W of static heat load distributed on the cavity outer surface and 8.2~W of ambient conduction from the beam pipes and FPCs' outer conductors.
+The finite element solution was solved with a two loop iterative procedure.
+The inner loop required setting of the CCR stage temperatures and iterating temperatures and rf heat loads determined by rf resistance and fields.
+The outer loop consists of reading the CCRs' heat load reactions and looking up their temperatures from the CCR's capacity map for the next iteration.
+Small decreasing cryocooler temperature differences from one iteration to the next indicated a converging solution.
+Increasing differences from one iteration to the next signified a diverging solution.
+Fields were increased until we could not get a converged solution.
+Figure~\ref{fig:tempdist} shows the temperature profiles the cavity, obtained from the thermal analysis for $B_p=47$~mT and with a thermal strap thermal conductance of 17.5~W/K at 4~K and 39.7~W/K at 10~K. The total heat load into stage 1 of the cryocoolers is 75~W. The total heat load into stage 2 of the four cryocoolers is 13.2~W, which is the sum of 0.7~W of radiant heat from the FPCs' inner conductors and pringle tip, 3.3~W of rf heat load from the Nb$_3$Sn, 1~W of static heat load distributed on the cavity outer surface and 8.2~W of ambient conduction from the beam pipes and FPCs' outer conductors.